-We’re always improving our networks within our city to help connect you with our home-grown and Edmonton-by-choice experts.
+Explore Edmonton works closely with Edmonton Global and other key stakeholders in our academic community to improve our networks within the city and help connect you with our home-grown and Edmonton-by-choice experts.
 There’s an Edmontonian for almost any topic, but there are a few economic sectors we consider strengths.
 If you need someone with expertise in the following areas, Edmonton is the perfect place to find it.

 Alberta Health Services (AHS) is the largest, fully-integrated healthcare system in Canada, providing medical servicing to about 4 million people across the province, and they are located right here in Edmonton.
 This makes health and life science a high priority in our city and has led to unmatched research and innovations not only in Canada but, in some cases, around the world: cardiology, oncology, virology, organ transplantation, neurology and diabetes.

 Ranked in the top three in Canadian exports of wheat, canola, oats and barley, Edmonton has been diligent in creating a strategy around agriculture for an urban setting.
 Fresh: Edmonton’s Food & Urban Agriculture Strategy is our recognition how important our food industry and how we can thrive in an urban setting.
 Edmonton is also introducing a new product from the Aurora Sky facility who processes hemp, a natural by-product of growing cannabis.
 This 800,000 sq ft facility is the biggest and most advanced cannabis operation in the world.